tanveerisonline/rails-react-backend/README.md

 # 📂 Frontend Repository

-The frontend repository for the Greeting App can be found at hello-react-front-end.
+The frontend repository for the Greeting App can be found at [hello-rails-front-end](https://github.com/tanveerisonline/rails-react-frontend).
 It contains the code for the user interface and interacts with the backend server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>